 I tend to fall in love with almost every place I visit and always yearn to go back.
-Cities have their own vibe but if I’m being completely honest, one of my happiest places in the world is when I’m sitting on the last bench in an open jeep in the middle of a jungle eagerly waiting to come across any, many and all the jungle creatures.
+Cities have their own vibe but if I’m being completely honest, one of my happiest places in the world is when I’m sitting on the last bench in an open jeep in the middle of a jungle eagerly waiting to come across any, many and every jungle creature.
 If you were to ask me what kind of holiday you should take, I will always advocate a safari vacation and preferably one in the heart of Madhya Pradesh in India.

 India has plenty of safari spots and I still have many to tick off my list but the real adventure lies in central India.
 A lesser known fact is that Rudyard Kipling’s famous The Jungle Book which was immortalized on tv and is now a popular record breaking motion picture, was based on one of these jungle in India.
 It is said that Kipling was inspired by the jungles of Pench and Kanha and parts of Seoni Hills ( a patch that connects both jungles ) and wrote about the animals he saw in the forest, like Ka the snake, Bageera the panther or Balu the Bear and of course, Sher Khan – the majestic tiger everyone yearns to spot.

-There are plenty of Safari based resorts and hotels but if you are going to go, and you want to do it in the very best way possible then look no further than the Taj Safaris.
-The Taj group of hotels has a separate group called Taj Safaris that is located in the jungles and goes the extra mile to ensure you have a luxurious stay and will want for nothing other than to never leave.
+There are plenty of Safari based resorts and hotels but if you are going to go, and you want to do it in the very best way possible then look no further than the Taj Safaris The Taj group of hotels has a separate group called Taj Safaris that is located in the jungles and goes the extra mile to ensure you have a luxurious stay and will want for nothing other than to never leave.
 The hotel has very wisely teamed up with the fabulous group AndBeyond who are what I like to call the masters of safari as I had the pleasure of visiting one of their properties in Phinda, South Africa ( Wrote about them as well in my Safari section ).

 Keeping in mind good ol Mowgli and that the Taj Safaris is located right in his home, they’ve come up with an exclusive package aptly called The Mowgli Trails and here’s a glimpse of what you can expect on such a trip.